dbader/node-datadog-metrics/README.md

         (Thanks to @Mr0grog.)

-    * Add an `onError` option for handling asynchronous errors while flushing.
-You can use this to get details on an error or to send error info to another error tracking service like Sentry.io:
+    * Add an `onError` option for handling asynchronous errors while flushing buffered metrics.
+You can use this to get details on an error or to send error info to a tracking service like Sentry.io:

         ```js
         const metrics = require('datadog-metrics');